AcreetionOS-Linux/Wiki-Repository/docs/AcreetionOS-Cinnamon.md

 Cinnamon offers a **traditional, sleek, and user-friendly desktop** that feels familiar yet modern.
 Whether you're a Linux newbie or a seasoned pro, its **customizable interface** lets you make your workspace truly yours — no headaches, just smooth sailing.

-## Big Thanks to Linux Mint’s Cinnamon Team!
+## Looking Ahead: Considering libadapta

-We ship **libadapta**, a stunning GTK theme crafted by the Linux Mint Cinnamon team.
-Their dedication to style and usability is what makes this variant not only functional but downright beautiful.
-We tip our hats to them!
+We are currently **considering integrating libadapta**, the GTK theme developed by the Cinnamon team at Linux Mint.
+Their dedication to style and usability is inspiring, and libadapta could help make the Cinnamon variant even more visually cohesive and polished.

 ## Your Software, Your Way